 A new service

 ‘Explore Together’ is a new way of experiencing worship, which the two PCCs discussed on their away day at Ilkley on 24th June.
 In this scheme a passage of scripture is explored in different ways by each of us; some with art and craft; others with a quiet space to reflect; others will focus on the Bible and read around, whilst others will chat over the passage.
 So in each Church there might be four ‘zones’ to hear from God in our own way, for all ages to explore the themes together, children, adults and older people.
-We shall trial this in the All-Age service on the first Sunday of August.
-Bear with us, as we try to get it right, recognising that there might be teething troubles.
+We trialled this in the All-Age service on the first Sunday of August, and will be doing the same in September and October.
 It’s important to trust God to speak to us in new ways.

 We celebrate Harvest on Sunday 8th October this year.
 More details to follow about Harvest parcels, who we are giving donations to etc.

 Also, All Saints is holding a Harvest Social at 6 p.m. on Saturday 7th October to which the whole congregation is invited.

 On Sunday 27 August, we welcome all the family and friends of Holly Walsh, to her baptism at All Saints.
 Holly’s mum Jodie was in the Christian group at All Saints School as a child, and has such positive memories of the Church that she has returned to All Saints with her partner Elliott and older daughter Jasmin.